OpenDSA/OpenDSA/RST/en/Glossary.rst

    dynamic array
       Arrays, once allocated, are of fixed size.
-A dynamic array puts an interface around the array so as to appear to allow the array to grow and shrink in size as necessary.
+A dynamic array puts an :term:`interface` around the array so as to appear to allow the array to grow and shrink in size as necessary.
 Typically this is done by allocating a new copy, copying the contents of the old array, and then returning the old array to :term:`free store`.